-The amount of remaining warm-up time is displayed on the bottom right hand corner of the Diagnostics Inputs 2 screen using the standard hh:mm:ss format.
+The amount of remaining warmup time is displayed on the bottom right hand corner of the Diagnostics Inputs 2 screen using the standard hh:mm:ss format.
+The initial amount of warmup time to be used, starting when power is applied, is specified in Setting 109, WARMUP TIME IN MIN.

-3.19 How the Control Moves the Machine
+3.18 How the Control Moves the Machine